 When a potential customer gets your coupon they should feel like Sally Field at the Oscars; “They like me, they really like me!”

 A strong offer shows customers that their business is worth something to you.
 20 percent is usually the threshold for them to get the message.
 This could take shape as a literal discount (25% off), or as a free item such as Buy One Get One free.

-The key is to make the perceived discount higher than the actual discount.
+The key to restaurant coupon marketing is to make the perceived discount higher than the actual discount.
 For example, Buy One Get One 1/2 off seems like a 50% discount for the consumer.
 However, the diner is paying full price for 75% of the ticket and is only getting 25% off the total amount.
 It’s an incentive for the customer without digging into profits.
 Everyone wins!

 2. Don’t Waste Money on Ads Outside of Your Target Zone